ShehzadMohammed/Review-Trackers-Project/README.md

 - AKS cluster should be self managed with better security in more sophisticated clusters.
 In this case, it is completely okay to use managed cluster since this is a very preliminary interview project.
 - The script could be improved on the GitHub Actions Runners since the pwsh shell in the runner could not properly compile the wholistic script so it was dividend into two separate scripts for initialization thus becoming "non-liftnshift" :)

 ## Kubernetes
+The most simplest Kubernetes cluster implementation.

+### improvements
-- At the inception of this project, the plan comprised of end-to-end observability, tests, and scans ~ however, it proved too out of the scope for this project
+- At the inception of this project(Monday), the plan comprised of end-to-end observability, functionality and integration tests, and various security scans with a backend Postgres SQL DB with a fully functional API and managing the CI/CD on that  ~ however, it proved too much for the scope of this project.
+Originally helm charts where used with Prometheus and Grafana but soon removed realizing it was not possible for a 1-day project.
+Definitely, reimplementing all of these would make the project much better.
+- RBAC and general access control all through the environment would have been a considerable improvement, and implementing better networking principles with organizing a supernet and moving down --> to have better well documented project.
+(I love SDWAN controller!)

-## Workflows
+## Workflows Improvements
+- Less convoluted workflows with better documentation are essential in directory ~ improve readability and future adoption from engineers.
+- More testing and approval in workflows would also be a good edition.

 ## Requirements
-## Improvements
+- All Requirements Met.